ZenGirl/JFormalize/README.md

 The "types" here are a set of constants internal to the gem.
 The allowed set is as follows:

-- `string` - must be a ruby string - can have `allowed` key-value array
+- `string` - must be a ruby string - can have `allowed` value array
 - `guid` - must match `/\b[0-9a-f]{8}\b-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-\b[0-9a-f]{12}\b/`
 - `integer` - must be a ruby integer
 - `url` - simply match `%r{https?://[\S]+}`